 Why is SMS texting the big secret?

-When was the last time you ordered a pizza thorugh Dominos?
+When was the last time you ordered a pizza, for example, Dominos?
 Have you used their app?
-If you haven’t, you are missing out.
-They have changed the expectation of food delivery, specificaly pizza delivery.
+If you haven’t, you are missing out on some highly intuitive marketing.
+They have literally changed the expectation of food delivery, specifically pizza delivery.

-When you order a pizza thorugh their app, there is an actual monitoring bar that allows you to see when they’ve started making your pizza, when it is in thte oven, when someone is preparing it and when the delivery person is on their way.
+When you order a pizza through their app, there is an actual monitoring bar that allows you to see when they’ve started making your pizza, when it is in the oven, when someone is preparing it and when the delivery person is on their way.

-It’s an amazing notification type tool that allows the consumer to be presently aware of what is going on.
-Dominos reported that over 80% of consumers who used the app left their phone open to the app to watch the bar and notifications change.
+It’s an amazing notification-type tool that allows the consumer to be presently aware of what is going on.
+Dominos reported that over 80% of consumers who used the app left their phones open to the app to watch the bar and notifications change.
 That’s a massive number to just leave their phone sit there and not do anything else.

 Now, imagine going to a local auto service and you need to get something as simple as an oil change.
 Maybe it’s busier than normal, but you want to go to this place because they have a coupon, it’s cheaper or your close proximity.